4l3xk3/k3backintime/README.md

 EN

 Program for uninstall unsuccesfull upgrades for Astra, Debian and Ubuntu based systems

+Program doesn't do any uninstall by itself, but only creates script which when run ask user to check and agree with changes.

 in /etc/apt/sources.list must be connected 2 sources: